tokio-rs/axum/axum/src/docs/extract.md

 The request body is an asynchronous stream that can only be consumed once.
-Therefore you can only have one extractor that consumes the request body. axum enforces by that requiring such extractors to be the _last_ argument your handler takes.
+Therefore you can only have one extractor that consumes the request body. axum enforces this by requiring such extractors to be the _last_ argument your handler takes.

 For example